 Everytime The Stratos Ensemble performs, either in public or private, it is a rather special occasion.
 It is both the first and last time this music will likely ever be performed.
 When it's a concert performance, both the band and the audience are literally witnessing permanent work being created, for all time, considering that they usually record every performance and often release it to the public later in one form or another.
 The Stratos Ensemble always aims for a certain degree of emotional sentimentality during their performances as well, in an attempt to make that permanent moment all the more timeless.
 In this way, their performances are even more like artistic events than most conventional concert situations.
 But of course, that is all in the eye of the beholder.

 The basic artistic direction of the ensemble's music, ever since it's inception, has been a long-time dream and idea of founding member Dean De Benedictis.
-Aside from him, The Stratos Ensemble is currently a band of circulating members evolving over time, and all according to member availability.
+Aside from him, The Stratos Ensemble is currently a band of circulating members, evolving over time based on member availability (although drummer Coco Roussel could be considered permanent now after sticking with the band loyally for 5 years, from 2015-20).
 The Stratos Ensemble does gear itself towards a concrete list of personnel, but it simply rides the tide according to whatever obstacles come up for it's members.

 Dean De Benedictis uses methods like melodic motifs and sonic textures to help guide the general direction of the ensemble's performed sets, but only enough to trigger what is clearly a collaborative creation.
 In general, these players are all joining together to interactively sculpt new passages and musical realities by the sheer joy of their raw skill, talent, creativity and musical understanding.